Stewardess School: Plot

 Kelly discovers the bomb and presents it to the team.
 The back of the plane is evacuated, then George and Jolean try to disable it before running away when realizing it will detonate.
 It explodes, blowing a hole in fuselage, causing Jolean to be sucked back.
 The width of her backside was sufficient to plug the hole perfectly and the plane remains in flight.

-Back in the cockpit, Philo is given binoculars which he turns around the other way and can see the instruments perfectly, allowing him to land the plane.
+In the cockpit, Philo is struggling to land the plane as he explains to Kelly he has a rare condition called binocular vision.
+Kelly holds a pair of binoculars the wrong way, which corrects Philo's vision and he is able to pilot the plane again.

 The film ends with a court case where the fate of the stewardesses and airline are on trial.

-The undercover evaluator onboard turned out to be the passenger beside the mad bomber who was drugged and received a blow job from Sugar Dubois to calm him down.
+The undercover evaluator onboard turned out to be the passenger beside the mad bomber who was drugged and received a blow job from Sugar to calm him down.
 He states that it was the best flight of his life and the case is dismissed resulting in celebrations all round.